- Comparison Summary + Fast Answers

 It’s a bit of a steep price considering the entire plan is only $15/mo but you may find it worth it to offload some of the burden of invoicing, tracking payments, sending proposals, etc.

-Neither Quickbooks’ most basic plan (Self-Employed) or the next level up (Simple Start) allow you to add team members.
+Neither of QuickBooks’ most basic plan (Self-Employed) or the next level up (Simple Start) allow you to add team members.

-Here’s how it breaks out when you compare Freshbooks vs Quickbooks.
+Here’s how it breaks out when you compare them:

 Take note: this math only makes sense if you already have 3 teammates who you’ll want to give access to immediately.